garytaylor/agileproxy/README.md

 ## Overview

-The proxy sits between the clien (maybe a browser) and the server.
+The proxy sits between the client (maybe a browser) and the server.
 You can either configure the browser manually to do so or via the selenium API if you are writing an integration test using selenium.
 Requests can simply pass through, or be intercepted in some way.
 By default, all requests pass through untouched.